OctopusDeploy/docs/docs/tenants/tenant-variables.md

 To include common variables for a tenant, you must add the library variable set in the tenant connected project.
 :::

-Just like project variables, common variable values are supplied at the tenant level
+Just like project variables, common variable values are supplied at the tenant level.

 ![](images/common-variable-tenant-value.png "width=500")